Read This First

 Prompt 2: Quantifying my book knowledge of philosophy is easier than quantifying the emotional maturity and objectivity I am trying to develop.
 How can best assess my emotional growth and objectivity?

-The section turns on Expose Yourself to Diverse Perspectives.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Expose Yourself to Diverse Perspectives in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 Keep a regular journal where you reflect on your emotional responses, decisions, and interactions.
 Over time, review these entries to identify patterns, progress, and areas for improvement.